Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_soundright_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_soundright_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_soundright_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_soundright_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_soundright_blocklist_ - Default: weapon_pulserif,weapon_ttt_dislocator,tfa_jetgun - The comma-separated list of weapon IDs to not use for sounds.
 For example: "weapon_pulserif,weapon_ttt_dislocator".

 ## The 'bar has been raised!